 I always bring my camera because most of the shells I find offshore while boating contain living creatures.
 I seldom find anything but worn, broken shells to bring home.

 A similar looking shell that I also find is the pear whelk.
-It has a very similar shape, but of course it’s opening is on the right, like most gastropod shells.
+It has a very similar shape, but it’s opening is on the right, like most gastropod shells.
 So far, every one I’ve found has been home to a hermit crab, but I always take photos.

 Although the lightning whelk can grow to be very large, there is one that is even larger.
 The Florida horse conch can have the lightning whelk for dinner!